arup-group/pqm-hellebores/README.md

 To use the interactive user interface, run "hellebores" from the Raspberry Pi desktop menu, or execute `./go.sh` from the terminal.

 ## Development
+For performance and simplicity reasons, the software is designed as modular, independent programs that are connected in a pipeline with data sent as a text stream.
+Control settings are stored in a 'settings.json' file: the GUI sends programs a 'signal' whenever the settings file is updated, and this causes them to re-load the settings.

-For development work, the Pi code will run in WSL, Ubuntu, Mac or similar environments that have a modern python and can support the dependencies. hellebores.py requires SDL and can run under X-Windows or in native Mac and MS-Windows if the SDL libraries are installed and are reachable from the python run environment.
+The Pi code will run in WSL, Ubuntu, Mac or similar environments that have a modern python and can support the python dependencies, pipelines and signals. hellebores.py requires SDL.
+The GUI can run under X-Windows or in native Mac and MS-Windows if the SDL libraries are installed and are reachable from the python runtime environment.
 The run script will detect whether a serial interface to Pico is available and if not will use simulated (pre-recorded) data for the purpose of testing.